Safety Tips for Online Shopping

 By shopping online, you’re not limited by store hours or long lines.
 But there are security risks when filling your virtual cart from the comforts of home.

-This holiday season, consider these tips from the Federal Trade Commission for safer—and ultimately less stressful—shopping:
+When buying online, consider these tips from the Federal Trade Commission for safer—and ultimately less stressful—shopping:

 - Do Your Research.
 Ask yourself a few questions before making a purchase.
 Have you bought anything from this store before?
 Do you know their policies regarding delivery and returns?
 Have you read at least a few online reviews of the product?